AditiRout/QuizApp/README.md

 # QuizApp
 # Quiz App

-The Quiz App is a web application that allows users to create quizzes, add questions to the quizzes, and take quizzes.
+The Quiz App is a web application that allows users to create quizzes and add questions to the quizzes.

 ## Features